CloudlyFog/BankSystem7/README.md

 The library provides ways to pass and use own models.
 For example, You can inherit Your class from base class User and pass it as type to initialized instance of `ServiceConfiguration` and use own model.
 Developer can interact with library with:
-1. `ServiceConfiguration` class.
+1. `BankSystemBuilder` class.
 2. `builder.Services.AddNationBankSystem<...>()` service in ASP.NET.

-and by following next steps:
+And by following next steps:
-1. create instance of class `ServiceConfiguration` and pass as parameters class `ConfigurationOptions` with own settings.
+1. Create field of the class `ConfigurationOptions` that handles settings of services.
+2. Next initialize `BankSystemBuilder` class and pass to the constructor field of `ConfigurationOptions` as parameter.
+3. Create field of the interface `IServiceConfiguration` and assign to it value from method `Build()` of class `BankSystemBuilder`.
-2. interact with repositories throughout public properties of instanced class `ServiceConfiguration`
+4. Interact with repositories throughout public properties of the created field of the interface `IServiceConfiguration`.

 New feature for library is adding services to internal DI in ASP.Net application.
 For that You have to write something like this: